A peek at RPC Inc. (RES): Who has invested in It?

 The top institutional shareholder in the company is Blackrock Inc. with over 9.36 million shares valued at $29.48 million.
 The investor’s holdings represent 4.34% of the RES Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Vanguard Group, Inc. (The) with 6.39 million shares valued at $20.14 million to account for 2.96% of the shares outstanding.
 The other top investors are Dimensional Fund Advisors LP which holds 4.25 million shares representing 1.97% and valued at over $13.38 million, while Gamco Investors Inc holds 1.53% of the shares totaling 3.31 million with a market value of $10.43 million.

-The stock witnessed a -24.93% loss in the last 1 month and extending the period to 3 months gives it a 58.53%, and is 2.47% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.56% over the week and 6.93% over the month.
+The stock witnessed a -20.24% loss in the last 1 month and extending the period to 3 months gives it a 47.54%, and is -4.42% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.89% over the week and 6.40% over the month.

 RPC Inc. (RES) Analyst Forecasts